 After watching Coven of the Damned, I can see this episode ruffling some feathers.
 While Primal has hinted at the existence of the fantastical – the ruins in Terror Under the Blood Moon and the ape-men society in Rage of the Ape-Men in particular – it has never gone full bore fantasy.
 That is, until now.
 If the title hasn’t clued you in, Coven of the Damned revolves around a coven of crone-like hominids who are capable of serious pulp flavored magic.
 On top of their sacrifice and rebirth rituals, these witches are capable of shape-shifting, possession, warging, and non-interactive time travel.
 And it’s the standard good luck of Spear and Fang when they run into this coven as they’re sacrificing another neanderthal, and are now in need of another.

 But you know what?
 Spear and Fang aren’t the focus here.
-If anyone is the focus here, it’s one of the witches.
+If anyone is the focus here, it’s one of the witches; the small witch named Lula (according to Tartakovsky).
 This witch, the one who possesses Fang and prepares Spear for his role as the sacrifice, realizes these two have a nigh unshakable bond.
 Curious, she uses her time powers to look into their pasts, seeing the familial tragedies they’ve gone through.
-This is the crux of her story, for seeing the duo’s respective traumas reminds her of her own; a daughter (created through their ritual) who died when the witch looked away at the wrong moment.
-This recognition of shared pain leads to an act of pure empathy; the good witch sacrifices her life so that Spear and Fang can escape the coven.
+This is the crux of her story, for seeing the duo’s respective traumas reminds her of her own; a daughter (created through their ritual) who died when Lula looked away at the wrong moment.
+This recognition of shared pain leads to an act of pure empathy; Lula sacrifices her life so that Spear and Fang can escape the coven.